-The Cathedral, in the Gothic style, is Valencia's largest church, and its Miguelete Tower is one of the emblems of the city.
+The Gothic Cathedral is Valencia’s most important religious building, and its tower, “el Miguelete”, is one of the symbols of the city.

 - Bygning: Cathedral

 - Stilperiode: Gothic

 Prices include a visit to the museum and the Cathedral of Valencia.